reflechant/minimal-lisp/README.md

 It's not intended to be practically usable, only to demonstrate the "Maxwell equations" nature of LISP by implementing the Eval function in itself using 7 axiomatic operators.

+Just run main.go and read the article and the code to understand.